Environmental integrity + sustainable development

 However much we try to reduce our footprint, in our current world some emissions are still unavoidable.
 Financing emission reductions by purchasing high impact carbon credits is a way to take responsibility for your climate impact and to take-action beyond your own footprint.

-Gold Standard carbon credits represent the reduction or removal of one tonne of CO2 equivalent (tCO2e).
-And our mantra is “making good better.”
-This means that every Gold Standard project also includes gender-sensitive and inclusive stakeholder design, follows environmental and social safeguarding principles, and contributes toward at least three Sustainable Development Goals (SDGs), ensuring the greatest impact delivered for every dollar channeled to projects.
+Carbon credits represent the reduction or removal of one tonne of CO2 equivalent (tCO2e).
+Gold Standard carbon credits also include gender-sensitive and inclusive stakeholder design, environmental and social safeguards, and a contribution towards at least three Sustainable Development Goals (SDGs) - ensuring the greatest impact delivered for every dollar channeled to projects.

 Gold Standard Verified Emission Reductions (VERs) for voluntary climate action